functorial/WindPowerForecasting--LSTM-ARMA/README.md

 $$ X_t = \beta_0 + \beta_1 X_{t-1} + \dots + \beta_p X_{t-p} + \epsilon_t $$
 where $X_i$ is the value of $X$ at time $i$, $\beta_j$ are the parameters, and $\epsilon_t$ is the error.
 In English, this says that the value of $X$ at any time $t$ is a constant plus some fixed linear combination of the values of $X$ at the previous $p$ time steps, within some level of error.

 We can find an appropriate value for $p$ by validating many different $AR(p_k)$ models against each other.
-We will tune the values of $\beta_i$ by a Walk Forward Validation.
+We will tune the values of $\beta_i$ by a walk forward validation.
+The data is split into smaller chunks, and each chunk is split 5:1 into training and validation data.
+The training data for a chunk acts as a rolling window -- a model is trained on this data and the next ovbservation is predicted.
+This prediction is saved and fed back into the training data.
+The process repeats until the validation chunk has been exhausted.
 This simulates the process of updating a model as new information comes in.

 <p align="center">
     <img src="WalkForward.gif" width="600" />
 </p>

+A model is evaluated by recording the mean and variance of the RMSE for each validation chunk.
 We that the models generally perform the best when we use batches of size 45 days for our in-sample data.
 For this window size, an $AR(3)$ model maintains the lowest mean RMSE over the windows with a relatively low variance.

 For fun, we also test for ARMA models.
 An ARMA model is simply a sum of an AR and an MA model.
 A Moving Average model $MA(q)$ is a regression
 $$